Silje32/Project-exam-2/README.md

 4. Enter username, key and target endpoint in `.env`

+##### ICONS :
-06. For the Icons you will need to install react-icons from Fontawesome:
+01. For the Icons you will need to install react-icons from Fontawesome:
 In the terminal in VSC write; "npm i react-icons".

 SVG ICON PACKAGES: